 There are two stages of AI in contract management.
 The first one is delivering prescriptive analytics that help guide you in decision-making.
 For example, comparing side-by-side the clauses of a drafted contract against those of a previously executed contract.
 AI software would parse through the two documents and determine differences.
-The second stage is predictive analytics in which the AI system applies specific contract management rules to make decisions (also known as “machine learning”), such as whether or not to include a clause in a contract.
+The second stage is predictive analytics in which the AI system applies specific contract management rules to make decisions (also known as “machine learning”), such as whether to include a clause in a contract.

 Who is Trying AI in Contract Management?

-Two companies that are dipping their toes with contract AI are Microsoft and Cisco.
-In May 2017, Tami Baddeley, operations lead, legal operations and contracting at Microsoft, has revealed that her team implemented a six-month pilot project that leveraged AI to analyze the contracts of its top 21 strategic partners.
+Two companies that are dipping their toes in contract AI are Microsoft and Cisco.
+In May 2017, Tami Baddeley, operations lead, legal operations and contracting at Microsoft, revealed that her team implemented a six-month pilot project that leveraged AI to analyze the contracts of its top 21 strategic partners.
 On the other hand, Cisco is currently working on a two-stage pilot program covering the application of AI to nondisclosure agreements.

 From these two projects, several takeaways became clear.
 First is understanding that large organizations are only testing AI in contract management processes in which the necessary level of machine intelligence is low.
 For example, Baddeley points out that Microsoft is currently using bots to retrieve the answers to questions posed by contract managers.
-Second, both reps from Cisco and Microsoft stated that implementing predictive analytics in contract management is a very expensive process with a payoff several years down the line.
+Second, both representatives from Cisco and Microsoft stated that implementing predictive analytics in contract management is a very expensive process with a payoff several years down the line.
 Both companies are aware that one-time projects won’t provide the necessary time for adequate machine learning to take place.
-Third, Baddeley points that security is major priorities for companies of any size, forcing implementers to ask, “How secure is the information that we are giving access to and that we are gaining access to?”
+Third, Baddeley points that security is a major priority for companies of any size, forcing implementers to ask, “How secure is the information that we are giving access to and that we are gaining access to?”